MolassesLover/crpyt/README.md

 ## Installation

-The [`src/cli.py`](https://github.com/MolassesLover/Crpyt/blob/master/src/cli.py) can be installed as the `crpyt` command using `pip`.
+The [`src/cli.py`](https://github.com/MolassesLover/Crpyt/blob/master/src/cli.py) file can be installed as the `crpyt` command using `pip`.

 You can install it from [GitHub](https://github.com/MolassesLover/Crpyt):